luphysics/MODA/README.md

 [Nonlinear & Biomedical Physics group](https://www.lancaster.ac.uk/physics/research/experimental-condensed-matter/nonlinear-and-biomedical-physics/) at [Lancaster University](https://www.lancaster.ac.uk/physics/) and the Nonlinear Dynamics and Synergetic Group at the Faculty of Electrical
 Engineering, University of Ljubljana, Slovenia under the supervision of Aneta Stefanovska.

+A Python implementation of MODA, [PyMODA](https://github.com/luphysics/PyMODA) is currently in development.
+PyMODA does not require a MATLAB license.

+### Purpose

 MODA is designed for analysing real-life time-series that are assumed to be the output of some *a priori* unknown non-autonomous dynamical system,